BonesTheGhost/WebPG/README.md

 July 29th, 2020:
 - Created the engineRebase branch, commited clean slate, pushed the branch to remote, and updated the README.

+July 30th, 2020:
+- Re-added the base CSS files and the Index.html code.
+Will work on modifying the layout next, and will attempt to make @media queries respond more precisely from the get-go (since styling will be overhauled anyway).
 ======================================================================